 No Korean meal is complete without a spread of side dishes known as banchan.
 These can include kimchi of various forms: cabbage, scallions, turnip, or cucumber.
 Different vegetable salads are also popular.

-To make your own banchan, it’s important to understand that banchan are fundamentally side dishes.
-A simple sautéed vegetable, such as zucchini or broccoli with garlic and sesame oil, can be a great addition.
-Potato salads are another popular choice.
+To make your own banchan, it’s important to understand that banchan are side dishes.
+Potato salads or a simple sautéed vegetable, such as zucchini or broccoli with garlic and sesame oil, can be great additions.
 Serve these side dishes in small bowls or plates spread around the grill for easy access.

 Finally, no Korean barbecue is complete without an array of sauces and greens.
 Sesame oil mixed with salt and pepper is an elegantly delicious dipping sauce for steak.
 Ssamjang (seasoned soybean paste) or yangnyeom gochujang (seasoned chile paste) are other essential sauces.
 Feel free to experiment with different sauce combinations and meats.

 Known as ssam, Koreans like to wrap grilled meats in lettuce or herbs like the curly perilla leaf.
 The best lettuce for barbecue is butterhead or red leaf.
 Combine these with slices of raw garlic, fresh chili peppers, and kimchi for an all-encompassing bite.